sbatson5/imposter-syndrome-blog/content/posts/2019-05-21---Working-In-Ember.md

 I'm not going to claim that I'm the best Ember developer in the world but since you may not know who I am, I figured I'd at least give _some_ reasons why my opinion isn't completely without merit.
 I worked at a startup that wrote Ember and Elixir for a couple of years.
-During that time, we contracted with DockYard, who was pretty well known for Ember in the world and especially so in Boston When that startup didn't last (because that's what happens at startups, unfortunately...), I actually went to DockYard.
+During that time, we contracted with [DockYard](http://dockyard.com), who was pretty well known for Ember in the world and especially so in Boston.
+When that startup didn't last (because that's what happens at startups, unfortunately...), I actually went to DockYard.
 My time at DockYard was mostly spent in Ember (with some Rails sprinkled in for good measure), where I spent most of my time (about 2 years) contracted to work for the biggest content provider in the world.